mailjet/api-documentation/guides/_send-api-V3.md

    class Program
    {
       /// <summary>
-      /// This calls sends an email to 2 given recipient with global personalisation.
+      /// This calls sends an email to 2 given recipient with global personalization.
       /// </summary>
       static void Main(string[] args)
       {